 Once it’s fall everyone starts bringing out the pumpkin spice, caramel, and apple desserts and I love it.
-I can never get enough of these warm comforting baked goods and so I’m adding another one to the list.
-This apple cardamom cake with pistachio cream is what I call my “dream apple cake.”
+So, today, I’m adding another one to the list: apple cardamom cake with pistachio cream.
 I wanted a moist cake similar to a coffee cake but loaded with apples.
 Pair it with a warm spice like cardamom and top it with a cinnamon sugar streusel and it’s pure heaven.
 Unless you go the extra step and make the pistachio cream too, then it’s game over.
 Ready to make another apple dessert?

 **Helpful tips and common mistakes

 If you ever made a coffee cake, this apple cardamom cake will be a cinch for you to make.
 Heck, even if you haven’t, this cake will still be easy to tackle.
 It’s really just the basic step of mixing your wet ingredients, combining your dry ingredients, and then stirring everything together.